Table of Contents

 Blue in Egypt

-The Egyptians used lapis lazuli on the funeral mask of the Pharaoh Tutankhamun.
-Later on, they began to produce their own blue pigment by grinding together silica, lime, alkalai and copper and heating it up to about 900oC.
+The Egyptians initially used lapis lazuli on the funeral mask of the Pharaoh Tutankhamun.
+However, as time progressed, they began to produce their own blue pigment by grinding together silica, lime, alkali, and copper, then heating the mixture to about 900°C.

-The pigment was known as Egyptian blue and is considered the first synthetic pigment.
-It was then that the Egyptian word for ‘blue’ first emerged.
-Egyptian blue was used widely for various purposes including painting wood, canvas and papyrus and later on in pottery and the making of figurines.
+This pigment, known as Egyptian blue, is considered the first synthetic pigment.
+It was during this period that the Egyptian word for ‘blue’ first emerged.
+Artists began widely using Egyptian blue to paint wood, canvas, and papyrus.
+Later, this versatile pigment was also applied in pottery and the creation of figurines.

-Gradually, Egyptian blue dyes began to spread throughout the world to Rome, Mesoamerica and Persia.
-These dyes were so expensive that only royalty were able to afford them and blue remained a rare color for many centuries.
+Over time, Egyptian blue dyes gradually spread throughout the world, reaching places like Rome, Mesoamerica, and Persia.
+Due to its costly production, however, only royalty could afford it, meaning blue remained a rare and exclusive colour for many centuries.

 In Pompeii, the walls of Roman villas had beautiful blue skies painted on them and the pigments were available in the shops of merchants who sold colors.